Graduate Diploma in Family Medicine

 At the end of each FMMC module, trainees are required to log on to the e-learning website and complete the MCQ assessments on the module covered in the quarter.
 These MCQ assessments are compulsory.

-College has newly added a 6-monthly mini ITE assessment into the training.
+College has introduced a 6-monthly mini ITE assessment into the training.
 The objective of this assessment is to help trainees prepare for the GDFM Part 1 examination (FM AKT Test) at the end of the 2-year training.
-These mock AKT assessments are compulsory.
+These assessments include the Mock Full Formative Assessment and Half Formative Assessment, both of which are compulsory.

 GDFM Practice Management Courses (PMC)

-The GDFM Practice Management Courses emphasise on basic clinical diagnostic and management skills essential to general practice and will be conducted in the two years.
-The 3 GDFM PMC courses are
+The GDFM Practice Management Courses focus on developing basic clinical diagnostic and management skills essential for general practice.
+These courses will be conducted throughout the two-year training programme.
+The 3 GDFM PMC courses are:

 1. Principle of Family Medicine & Practice Management Skills Course (P&P)